 Decisions, Decisions: Wifi vs Non Wifi Baby Monitor

 Decision making is literally the basis of parenthood.
-And today you have to decide whether to pick a wifi or non-wifi baby monitor.
+You have to decide whether to pick a wifi or non-wifi baby monitor.
 Which is better?
 This will depend on your specific circumstances.
 Your selection process will go much quicker if you have all the facts.
-And that’s what this comparison guide is for: to give you the necessary information you need to make the right pick for your needs.
+And that’s what this comparison guide is for: to give you the necessary information.

 The Differences Between Wifi vs Non Wifi Baby Monitors

 Baby monitors have evolved drastically over the years.
 Granted, these nifty gadgets serve more or less the same purpose: they allow you to keep tabs on your baby from a distance thereby giving parents that much-needed peace of mind.
-But wifi and non-wifi monitors have a few differences which I’ll highlight below.
+But wifi, such as a Nanit, Owlet or Miku and non-wifi monitors, e.g. Infant Optics, VAVA or eufy, have a few differences which I’ll highlight below.

 - Technology Used: Wifi baby monitors use wifi to transmit signals while non-wifi monitors don’t need to be connected to the internet.
 Operation is limited to a specific range.